ayush-ranjan07/TaxiX/README.md

 # TaxiX

-Welcome to the TaxiX repository!
+Welcome to the repository!
 This project demonstrates a comprehensive Taxi data analysis solution built using cloud technologies.
 By following these steps, you can replicate the process and gain valuable insights from the Uber dataset.

 View The Project - https://lookerstudio.google.com/reporting/3aaa5b83-6fde-449b-90ef-14719863d839